kobiba007/ec2launch/README.md

 ```
 ## AWS configuration

-Make sure you have a created a VPC with a subnet routing 0.0.0.0/0 to igw.
+Make sure you have a VPC with a subnet routing 0.0.0.0/0 to igw.

 You’ll need an AWS account with an IAM user to provision EC2 instances.
 These are made through: AWS Console > IAM > Add User, as seen below
 Attach a policy for the user to be able to make changes on EC2 - I used AmazonEC2FullAccess.